-Working together, individuals, government officials, and elected leaders can develop plans to allocate resources effectively and reduce risk.
+Working together, individuals, government and nonprofit officials, and elected leaders can develop plans to allocate resources effectively and reduce risk.
 For these plans to be effective, those involved must consider methods to reduce and manage risk as well as how to sustain appropriate levels of capability and address potential gaps in order to achieve the Goal.

 Achieving the Goal will require participation and resources from the whole community.
-Not all capabilities can be addressed in a given local, state, or federal funding cycle, nor can funding be expected to flow from any one source.
+Not all capabilities can be addressed in a given local, state, or Federal funding cycle, nor can funding be expected to flow from any one source.
 Officials must prioritize the achievement of certain capabilities to most effectively ensure their security and resilience while understanding the effects of not addressing other identified needs.
 Building and sustaining capabilities will include a combination of organizational resources, equipment, training, and education.
 Consideration must also be given to finding, connecting to, and strengthening community resources by using the expertise and capacity of the whole community: individuals, communities, private and nonprofit sectors, faith-based organizations, and all levels of government.
+Officials are encouraged to use program design and delivery practices that ensure representation and services for under-represented diverse populations that may be more impacted by disasters including children, seniors, individuals with disabilities or access and functional needs, individuals with diverse culture and language use, individuals with lower economic capacity and other underserved populations.
 Jurisdictions must also use mutual aid agreements to fill needs and work with partners to develop regional capabilities.
 Ultimately, a jurisdiction may need to rely on other levels of government or partners to address a particular need.
 This expectation should be communicated well before an event occurs when the capabilities are most urgently needed.